huggingface/hub-docs/docs/hub/spaces-overview.md

 * Storage: If the original repo uses persistent storage, you will be prompted to choose a storage tier.
 Read more about persistent storage [here](./spaces-storage.md).
 * Secrets and variables: If the original repo has set some secrets and variables, you'll be able to set them while duplicating the repo.

 Some Spaces might have environment variables that you may need to set up.
-In these cases, the duplicate workflow will give you a warning about them.
+In these cases, the duplicate workflow will auto-populate the public Variables from the source Space, and give you a warning about setting up the Secrets.
 The duplicated Space will use a free CPU hardware by default, but you can later upgrade if needed.

 ## Networking